OU-Libraries/cdm-util-scripts/README.md

 and outputs a tidied `cdm-catcher` JSON file with the configured tidy operations performed on the specified fields.

-The tidy operations `Configure Tidy Operations...` button fills the tidy operations frame with a list of field names with checkboxes corresponding to the available tidy operations.
+The tidy operations `Configure Tidy Operations...` button initiates a pop-up window with a list of field names with checkboxes corresponding to the available tidy operations.
 If the user has provided both the optional CONTENTdm URL and collection alias, cdm-util-scripts will request that collection's field information from CONTENTdm and use it to initialize the tidy operations configuration with operation defaults and full field names.
-If the URL and alias are not provided, only the field nicks in the Catcher edit will appear in the tidy operations configuration table and only `quotes` and `whitespace` will be checked by default.
+If the URL and alias are not provided, only the field nicks in the Catcher edit will appear in the tidy operations configuration table and only `Quotes` and `Whitespace` will be checked by default.

 There are four tidy operations:

-- `whitespace` (GUI), `-w` / `--normalize-whitespace` (CLI): reduces all whitespace (newlines, tabs, double spaces etc.) to single spaces between words
+- `Whitespace` (GUI), `-w` / `--normalize-whitespace` (CLI): reduces all whitespace (newlines, tabs, double spaces etc.) to single spaces between words
-- `quotes` (GUI), `-r` / `--replace-smart-chars` (CLI): replaces smart characters frequently inserted into text by Microsoft Word:
+- `Quotes` (GUI), `-r` / `--replace-smart-chars` (CLI): replaces smart characters frequently inserted into text by Microsoft Word:
   - `‘` and `’` become `'`
   - `“` and `”` become `"`
   - `—` (em dash) becomes `--`
   - `–` (en dash) becomes `-`
-- `lcsh` (GUI), `-l` / `--normalize-lcsh` (CLI): inserts single spaces between `--` divided subfields in LCSH and LCNAF terms
+- `LCSH` (GUI), `-l` / `--normalize-lcsh` (CLI): inserts single spaces between `--` divided subfields in LCSH and LCNAF terms
-- `sort` (GUI), `-s` / `--sort-terms` (CLI): lexically sort controlled vocabulary terms separated by `;`
+- `Sort` (GUI), `-s` / `--sort-terms` (CLI): lexically sort controlled vocabulary terms separated by `;`

-`lcsh` / `--normalize-lcsh` also normalizes whitespace and replaces smart characters. `sort` / `--sort-terms` also normalizes whitespace between terms.
+`LCSH` / `--normalize-lcsh` also normalizes whitespace and replaces smart characters. `Sort` / `--sort-terms` also normalizes whitespace between terms.

 The `catchertidy` CLI takes:
 * Zero or more tidy operation options with field nicks as arguments